Make Internal Communications A Strategic Lever For Employee (And Brand) Experience

 - Measure outcomes.
 Use engagement metrics and qualitative feedback to refine cadence and content.

-Internal communications is not just an operational necessity.
-It is a strategic lever for employee experience and brand alignment.
+Internal communications isn’t just an operational necessity — it’s a strategic lever for employee experience and brand alignment.
 As organizations grow, the need for formalization becomes critical.
-Smaller firms can learn from this by adopting structured practices early, ensuring that employees remain informed, engaged, and connected to the company’s purpose.
+Smaller firms should adopt structured practices early, ensuring that employees remain informed, engaged, and connected to the company’s purpose.
 Forrester clients can access the full report, Company Size Shapes B2B Internal Communications Strategy And Investments, and schedule a guidance session with Karen Tran to further explore the report’s findings and recommendations.